Frequently Asked Questions

 In your Circle, you each pick an individual goal you care about, and short, simple guides help you find people related to your goal and develop relationships with them.
 By the end, you’ll have developed a larger, more diverse network and a set of habits you can apply toward any goal.

-The guides are free, and are available in English and German.
-You can connect with WOL practitioners around the world - and even find Circle members - in the private WOL Community on Facebook.
+The guides are free, and are available in 7 languages: English, German, Spanish, Mandarin, French, Portuguese, and Dutch.
+You can connect with WOL practitioners around the world - and even find Circle members - in the WOL Community on Facebook and the WOL LinkedIn group.

 Here are a few of the many "Circle selfies" people have shared online (click on images to scroll through):